FutureSharks/rpi-security/README.md

 ### Notifications

-[Pushbullet](https://www.pushbullet.com/) is used to send notifications with the captured images.
+A [Telegram](https://telegram.org/) bot is used to send notifications with the captured images.
 They have good mobile applications and a nice API.
-You can also view the messages in a browser and messages are synced.
+You can also view the messages in a browser and messages are synced across devices.

-If the system is in an armed state and motion is detected then a message with the captured image is sent to your mobile phone.
+If the system is in an armed state and motion is detected then a message with the captured image is sent to you via Telegram.

 Notifications are also sent on any state change.